tinacms/tina.io/content/docs/schema.md

 ```

 The resulting field in your TinaCMS form will be a `select` field, whose `options` are all of the documents in the referenced collections.

+## Summary

+- Your content is modeled in the .tina/schema.ts of your repo
+- Your content model contains an array "collections".
+A "collection" maps a content type to a directory in your repo.
+- A "collection" contains multiple fields, which can be of multiple scalar or non-scalar data types.